 Are Shocks and Struts Covered Under Warranty?

-Whether your warranty covers shocks and struts will depend on the type of warranty you have and the manufacturer of your vehicle.
+Whether or not your warranty covers shocks and struts will depend on the type of warranty you have and the manufacturer of your vehicle.
 New vehicle factory or manufacturer warranties typically cover shocks and struts, but only if the components are defective.
 A new vehicle’s extended service warranty — which you must purchase separately — may also cover these parts, but the circumstances of repair or replacement will depend on the level of coverage you buy.
 Limited powertrain warranties do not cover shocks and struts.

 Manufacturer’s factory warranties, also known as new vehicle warranties or bumper-to-bumper warranties, cover new vehicles.
 This type of warranty typically covers repair or replacement due to defects in parts, including shocks and struts.
 However, it will not cover damage to the shocks and struts from normal wear and tear.
 We confirmed this information with representatives from Toyota, Lexus, Nissan, and Chevrolet.